MikeKuijper/Aircraft-Classifier/README.md

 2. Secondly, ``train.py`` allows you to train and assess your own neural networks on a classification problem.
 3. Lastly, ``data/formatImages.py`` allows you to entirely start from scratch with a custom dataset, or a different resolution for the current one.

+Be patient when you start ``gui.py``.
+It has to load the neural network before it can display anything.

 For the first two, you will have to choose a configuration above, or start from scratch (only for ``train.py``).
 Simply paste the code above in spot designated with ``# Configuration``.
 For the third, you will have to download the entire [FGVC Dataset by S. Maji et al.](https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/#aircraft);
 Due to the impracticality of sending over gigabytes worth of photos, they are not included.